 The Foundation Level is the first stage of the training and assessment process leading ultimately and where appropriate to the Foundation’s Diploma (Stage 2).
 This first part is a complete course in itself and can be used for personal development and growth alone.
 Participants do not need to go on to the next part of the course and develop as a counsellor.
 However, we are very pleased that nearly all students do progress to diploma level and graduate to become counsellors.

-Our Foundation Level has been awarded the National Counselling Society Quality Mark, and is externally moderated by them to ensure consistency of excellent teaching.
+Our Stage 1 Foundation Level has been awarded the National Counselling Society Quality Mark and is deemed equivalent to Ofqual level 3.
+It is externally moderated to ensure consistency of excellent teaching.